 The Maldives ranks as one of the top five places for whale- and dolphin-watching in the world, with 23 different species of cetaceans having been recorded in its waters.
 Trips run all year round and it’s not uncommon to spot up to 2,500 of whales and dolphins in a single outing.
 From dwarf sperm whales, false killer whales to real killer whales, you will also see bottlenose dolphins, striped and spotted dolphins and pilot whales.
 If you’re lucky, you might also see the world’s largest fish, the Whale Shark, cruising the crystal-clear waters of the Maldives.

-4. The Maldives have some of the smallest islands on earth
+The Maldives has some of the smallest islands on earth

 Apart from its popularity as an amazing island destination, the Maldives is also famous for having some of the tiniest islands on the planet.
 There are about 1,200 islands in the Maldives and the largest island barely reaches 6 kilometres long.
 Elite Havens’ Maldives villas are on Amilla Fushi, a tiny less-than-one-kilometre-long jewel of an island on the edge of the Baa Atoll, home to some of the richest waters for diving in the Maldives.